 However, the Fairy doubles down with some vital magic for a D&D 5e Rogue.
 This is most noticeable with Faerie Fire.
 Although it does cost an action, this spell gives advantage on attacks against any targets that fail the Dexterity saving throw.

 For a Rogue, this equals a long-ranged sneak attack on almost any enemy they want, particularly low-Dexterity ones.
-It’s also a significant boon for the party, something the D&D 5e Rogue often lacks.
+It’s also a significant boost for the party, something the average D&D 5e Rogue build can’t often provide.

 Druidcraft and Enlarge/Reduce have less overt uses.
 However, if Rogues can’t find a way to weave creating flowers or shrinking themselves to Tiny size in their derring-do, what has the world come to?

-These have been nine of the very best races for a Rogue build in D&D 5e, whatever sort of character you want to make.
+These have been nine of the very best races for a D&D 5e Rogue build that can fit whatever sort of character you want to make.
 Please do leave a like, share this article with your friends, and check out some more Artificial Twenty content like the suggestions below.
 Thank you.

 For more lineage build guides, check out this article on the best Warlock races in D&D 5e, or this guide about the best D&D 5e Artificer races.